ryfow/hello-om/README.md

 ## Contributing

 Sure.
-Send a pull request or soemthing.
+Send a pull request or something.